Chintanpatel24/torot/README.md

 - **Markdown report generation** with a customisable template
 - **Desktop GUI** (Tauri) and **CLI** in the same binary
 - **Session history** across launches

+>[!NOTE]
+>Currently it's a contribution only, not for the usages; there are many bugs related to the Rust libraries and need more improvement for the real usage

 ## Quick start